Dingdong-LIU/XoT_Tutorial/README.md

    4. Keyboard: 20 USD.
    5. Others: 60 USD.
 2. Replace.
 If the tablet is within its warrenty, we can replace the tablet with a new one (the same model) free of charge.
 3. Trade-in.
-Give the user a 100 USD coupon that can be used for the newest model of the tablet.
+If there is a major issue including a broken screen or battery, the user will get a 50 USD coupon.
+If there is a minor issue including a broken charging port, keyboard, or other, the user will get a 100 USD coupon.
+The coupon can be used for the newest model of the tablet.
 The newest model come with adidtional features and priced at 249 USD.

 Suggestion Criterion:
 1. Always tell the customer how much it takes to repair the tablet.